AtmolanderMimi/basm/book/src/built-in-instructions.md

 The way expressions are built is that they take a "base" value and then a "modifier".
 It merges the two values (the base and modifier value) into one expression and repeats.
 Currently, modifiers have two types which are implemented.
-Those being addition and substraction which are indentified via `+` and `-` respectively.
+Those being addition and subtraction which are identified via `+` and `-` respectively.

 Basm uses left to right priority.
-If more modifier types where to be added, pemdas would not be respected.
+If more modifier types where to be added, PEMDAS would not be respected.
 Now, what's nice about only having plus and minus is that left to right is already valid priority for them!
 The example above with explicit priority would look like this:
 *(this is not valid basm syntax)*